 One common risk that can interrupt your business’s internet connection is a power outage.
 You’ll want to have the right resources to address this risk and be able to keep operations running.

 If you encounter an unexpected outage, ensure you have a backup internet power source to quickly minimize downtime.
 You could invest in a secondary power supply generator that can switch on automatically as soon as you lose power.
 That way, you’ll have an instant response to an outage, even before employees have time to react.
-With an emergency energy source, you can minimize the costs of connectivity issues even when you experience power loss.
+With an emergency energy source, you can minimize the costs of connectivity issues even when you experience a power loss.

 4. Invest in a Mobile-Ready Voice Solution